sagnikbhadury/sagnikbhadury.github.io/_pages/work-with-me.md

 author_profile: true
 ---

 I work with tissue imaging groups in two ways.
 Read both and pick the one that fits your project.
 If you are not sure, describe the project and I will tell you which track makes sense.
+Overall I am interested in collaborating with domain experts with hands on/hands off experience in exploring complex data structures.

 <div class="work-tracks">